 Can I order baked goods from you?

 Currently not taking orders.
 But I will occasionally make a one off item for something special.
-You can ask.
-I'll consider it.
+Email me, I'll consider it.
+You CAN order art prints, apparel, and stationary from the BWC Print Shop.

 Will you do events?
 Will you bring Chicken Shit Bingo and your chickens to my event?